LemonAppDev/konsist/lib/src/snippet/kotlin/com/lemonappdev/konsist/kotlin-serialization-snippets.md

 # Kotlin Serialization Snippets

-Konsist can be used to guard the consistency of the [Kotlin Serialization](https://kotlinlang.org/docs/serialization.html) library.
+Konsist can be used to guard the consistency of classes related to the [Kotlin Serialization](https://kotlinlang. org/docs/serialization.html) library.